SpatialDeploy/SpatialStudio/README.md

 - `framerate` defines the frames per second.
 - `outputPath` defines the path to the output spatial file.

-A frame is added using the `splv.Encoder.add_frame(path, minX, minY, minZ, maxX, maxY, maxZ, scaleToFit)` function.
+A frame is added using the `splv.Encoder.add_frame(path, minX, minY, minZ, maxX, maxY, maxZ)` function.
 - `path` defines the path to the `nvdb` file to add.
 - `min*` and `max*` define the bounding box of the frame within the `nvdb`
-- `scaleToFit` defines whether to linearly scale the content of the `nvdb` if it does not match the dimensions of the spatial.

 Once all frames have been added, you must call `splv.Encoder.finish()` to complete encoding.
 After `finish()` has been called, the encoder is invalid and no more frames can be added.